spectrochempy/spectrochempy/docs/install.rst

 .. warning::

-	Currently, only the python version 3.6 has been tested.
+	Only the python version 3.6 and 3.7 have been tested so far.

 The following libraries are also required such as :